Frequently Asked Questions

 Why is investment focused on these specific routes and areas?
 What about everywhere else in Tees Valley?

-Over the longer term, the case for investment in other areas will be considered as part of the wider ambitions to improve transport across Tees Valley.
+Over the longer term, the case for investment in other areas will be considered as part of wider ambitions to improve transport across Tees Valley.

 Why isn’t the funding being used for highway maintenance such as fixing potholes?